 This post was written by an external contributor.
-Chinyere Ogwe lists five places to consider living in for good career prospects that aren’t London.
+Chinyere Ogwe lists five places to consider living in for good graduate job prospects that aren’t London.

 For many graduates, moving down to London after finishing university is the goal.
 It’s where many prominent sectors are located, and it’s the capital city with a lot of opportunities on offer.